-The availability of underground water in Queensland has played a very big part in the development of the pastoral industry, and of irrigation on individual farms, particularly along the coastal fringe.
-Underground water is also used very widely for irrigation, stock, and domestic purposes outside the Artesian Basin.
-Over half the area irrigated in Queensland receives its supplies from underground sources, and in accordance with the requirements of The Land and Water Resources Development Acts, 1943 to 1946, the investigation of availability of underground water is being pursued by geological mapping, investigation drilling and hydro-geological assessment.
+The availability of underground water, particularly the Great Artesian Basin, has played a very big part in the development of the pastoral industry in Queensland.
+Underground water is also used extensively for irrigation on individual farms, particularly along the coastal fringe, and for domestic purposes.
+Over half the area irrigated in Queensland receives its supplies from underground sources and in accordance with the requirements of The Land and Water Resources Development Acts 1943 to 1946, the investigation of availability of underground water is being pursued by geological mapping, investigation drilling and hydro-geological assessment.
 The most important areas where water from this source is used for irrigation are in the following river basins; the Lower Burdekin, the Don (Bowen), the Pioneer, the Callide Valley, the Lower Burnett, many parts of the Brisbane Basin, including the Lockyer, and parts of the Upper Condamine Basin.

 Burdekin Delta recharge.
 For the first time in Australia, the artificial replenishment of underground water supplies has been implemented in the Burdekin Delta.
-The North and South Burdekin Water Boards divert unregulated supplies of water from the Burdekin River for the purpose of artificially recharging the underground supplies from which some 28,328 hectares of sugar cane and 682 hectares of rice are irrigated and supplies for stock and domestic purposes, including the towns of Ayr and Home Hill are drawn.
+The North and South Burdekin Water Boards divert unregulated supplies of water from the Burdekin River for the purpose of artificially recharging the underground supplies from which some 29,000 hectares of sugar cane and 600 hectares of rice and other crops are irrigated and supplies for stock and domestic purposes, including the towns of Ayr and Home Hill are drawn.

 Artesian water.
 The Great Artesian Basin in Queensland consists approximately of the area lying west of the Great Dividing Range, excluding the Cloncurry Mineral Field and the Barkly Tablelands.
 It comprises about 1,124,000 square kilometres, or about two thirds of the total State area.
 This part of the State is predominantly pastoral and is mainly dependent for water supplies on artesian and sub-artesian bores, and, where normal surface storage is not readily available, on excavated tanks.
-At 30 June 1973, a total of 3,275 artesian bores had been drilled in the Great Artesian Basin, of which 2,199 continue to flow, providing a supply of 0.9 million cubic metres per day.
+At 30 June 1975, a total of 3,349 artesian bores had been drilled in the Great Artesian Basin, of which 2,276 continue to flow, providing a supply of 0.9 million cubic metres per day.
 Although this supply will continue to diminish for a further 30 to 40 years, after that time a steady and continuous flow of some 0.6 million cubic metres per day is expected to be maintained.